BenSparksCode/ferry-contracts/README.md

 ## To Do List

 - [x] Deploy to Mumbai to test VRF
-- [ ] Note if textile bridge is a frontend thing only - tell Ryan and plan admin dashboard
-- [ ] Zora callback data for owner -> NFT must be stored in contract
+- [x] Zora callback data for owner -> NFT must be stored in contract
 - [x] Work out NFT generation and storage with Zora
-- [ ] Test all functions work on mainnet fork
-- [ ] Look into paying with MATIC and DAI

 ## Contracts